IPS-Eye-White

 1) No prior instruction was given before people received the Holy Spirit, no one was taught how to be fully Spirit-filled, and no one repeatedly beseeched God to send His Spirit.
 Also absent was the all too common strange and bizarre behavior that we see today.

 2) Since there is no record of the Spirit coming upon individuals, we should only expect groups of people to receive the Spirit simultaneously.
-If there has ever been a modern Pentecostal meeting when several people received the Holy Spirit at the exact same moment, it would be the exception rather than the rule..
+I do not know is there has ever been a modern Pentecostal meeting when several people received the Holy Spirit at the exact same moment but is it happened it would be the exception rather than the rule..

 None of these factors are present in modern day Pentecostal and Charismatic churches.
-Much to the contrary all the original apostles are long gone, the supposed infilling of the Holy Spirit most often happens to individuals, and there is plenty of instruction and awareness of what is supposed to transpire.
+The original apostles are long gone, the supposed in-filling of the Holy Spirit most often happens to individuals, and there is plenty of instruction and awareness of what is supposed to transpire.

 All of which leads to the big question ...